 (Formerly Speech 121) Prerequisite: None.
+Lecture, 3 hours.

 A lecture/activity/discussion course which proceeds through an analysis of the views of the scope and purpose of human communications including factors involved in the process of communicating, perception, self image, ethics, professional contexts, listening, non-verbal, conflict, language, and relationships.
 Emphasis is placed on the process of interpersonal communication.
-C-ID: COMM 130